DashCoder/kids-comic-ai-api/README.md

 "Context: whimsical comic about a software engineers called Peter and banker called Rob enjoy basking in the sun.
 Create page where Peter speach bubble reads no problem, rob speach bubble asking about will it be fixed today"

 ## Resulting image(s)
-A comic strip should ideally be 5-10 images, however we can also generate single images to post in social media/slack etc.
+A comic strip should ideally be 5-10 images, however we here include a more simple illustration.
+Great for making slack workspaces alive!
 ![email_fixtoday_slack](https://github.com/user-attachments/assets/d05d16ea-ba5f-4108-83f2-707095c765f8)

 ## Setting up environment